MisbahAN/CustomerCare-VoiceAI-Backend/README.md

 CustomerCare-VoiceAI is a comprehensive automated customer service platform that handles customer inquiries through intelligent AI agents.
 The backend autonomously:

-- **Detects company context** from customer messages and routes to appropriate AI agents
 - **Analyzes sentiment** in real-time to prioritize urgent customer issues
 - **Recognizes customer intents** like questions, support requests, purchases, or cancellations
 - **Provides instant resolution** for common customer service scenarios